 I had to wait, interminably it seemed for the rain to quit long enough so that I could go out and gather some of those kukui nuts.
 Between showers I was able to collect a good amount and proceed with putting them through the float test (see an earlier post on making poke).
 Surprisingly none were floaters.

-As a side note; candlenuts are mostly used today as a thickener in the cuisines of Malaysia, Indonesia and surrounding regions.
+As a side note; candlenuts are mostly used today as a thickener in the cuisines of Malaysia, Indonesia and surrounding regions, and in what is known as Peranakan cooking.
 They are pounded to paste before including in recipes, and are always put in when there will still be a fair amount of cooking time, both to develop their thickening properties and to destroy toxins.
 In Hawaii they are mostly used as a condiment called inamona for poke, which I will make with the rest of these nuts.

 But I digress.
 Briefly, the nuts must be dried thoroughly after washing, Then cracked open, (Those suckers are harder than macadamia nuts and it took my large granite mortar) the meat removed and roasted.
 Though to tell you the truth, the roasting might not have been necessary as Yu didn't mention it in the recipe.
 But I was going with the general rule in curries, usually a tempering of the spices first.